-Key to the following annotated text
+Key to annotated Text

 The way in which the changes are to be read is outlined in the key below.
-This shows what text is being deleted and what text is being added to the provisions since District Plan Change 43 was publicly notified.
+This describes how you can see what text is being deleted and what text is being added to the current Operative District Plan.